CumulusNetworks/docs/content/nvue-reference/Action-Commands.md

 Enables maintenance mode.
 When maintenance mode is on, ISSU performs a graceful BGP shutdown, redirects traffic over the peerlink and brings down the MLAG port link. `switchd` maintains full capability.

+{{%notice note%}}
+Cumulus Linux 5.12 and earlier provides this command.
+For Cumulus Linux 5.13 and later use the `nv set maintenance unit all-protocols state maintenance` command instead.
+{{%/notice%}}

 ### Version History

 Introduced in Cumulus Linux 5.7.0